Our Executive Management Group

 - Provide insights and advice to the Board

-EMG members undertake continuous education, ensuring that they meet and maintain educational and technical competencies that enable them to effectively discharge their duties in a knowledgeable and prudent manner.
+EMG members undertake continuous education, ensuring that they maintain the educational and technical skills needed to effectively carry out their roles in a knowledgeable and prudent manner.

 Our Executive Management Group members

-Karen was previously Head of Business Development within GESB, and prior to this, held senior management roles within a number of organisations in both the superannuation and financial services sectors.
+Karen was previously Head of Business Development for GESB, and prior to this, held senior management roles with a number of organisations in both the super and financial services sectors.